-According to the Procedure for phytosanitary control at the customs border of the Customs Union, products defined as "high phytosanitary risk" in the List of products under phytosanitary control require a phytosanitary certificate.
-The Amendments to the Procedure for phytosanitary control at the customs border of the Customs Union (Decision of the Council of the Eurasian Economic Commission No. 50 of August 16, 2013) made it possible to replace phytosanitary certificates in some cases under condition that the authorized agencies of exporting countries guarantee safety and wholesomeness of regulated products from the moment of its out-loading to the moment of the entry to the Customs Territory of the Customs Union (FAS/Moscow GAIN Report RS1389 Amended CU Regulations Allow Replacement Phytosanitary Certificates).
+The previous Amendments to the Procedure for phytosanitary control at the customs border of the Customs Union (Decision of the Council of the Eurasian Economic Commission No. 50 of August 16, 2013) made it possible to replace phytosanitary certificates in some cases under condition that the authorized agencies of exporting countries guarantee safety and wholesomeness of regulated products from the moment of its out-loading to the moment of the entry to the customs territory of the Eurasian Economic Union.
+For details please see GAIN Report RS1389 Amended CU Regulations Allow Replacement Phytosanitary Certificates.